actions/toolkit/docs/action-versioning.md

     - uses: actions/javascript-action@master  # do not do this
 ```

-Binding to the immutable sha1 may offer more reliability.
+Binding to the immutable full sha1 may offer more reliability.
 However, note that the hosted images toolsets (e.g. ubuntu-latest) move forward and if there is a tool breaking issue, actions may react with a patch to a major version to compensate so binding to a specific SHA may prevent you from getting fixes.

 > Recommendation: bind to major versions to get functionality and fixes but reserve binding to a specific release or SHA as a mitigation strategy for unforeseen breaks.